 Picture of dental technology

-Magnetic solutions for high-tech in medical technology
+Magnetic solutions for high-tech in medical and dental technology

 Invisible helpers in action: magnets in medical technology